pm-ribeiro/pm-ribeiro/README.md

 ### Hi there 👋
 My name is Patrícia.
-I’m a computer engineering student with a passion for front-end and digital design.
+I’m a computer engineer with a passion for front-end and digital design.

 Currently, I'm enrolling in the last semester of computer engineering at the Federal University of Pelotas and working with computational linguistics.